-As the full package can easily surpass a hundred pounds outside Steam sales, the inevitable question of “which DLC should I get?” raises its ugly head.
+As the full package can easily surpass a hundred pounds outside Steam sales, the inevitable question of “which expansion should I get?” raises its ugly head.
 With a varying degree of quality and the inherent personal interest in each separate package, it can be hard to identify which expansions to spend your hard-earned money on.

 the Best Cities: Skylines DLC